How Safe is the Personal Capital Website?

 - What can you do to reduce the risk of my Personal Capital account being compromised?

-- The verdict: how safe is Personal Capital website?
+- How safe is Personal Capital website?
+Wrap up

 Asking myself whether Personal Capital safe to use was more about the regular and disturbing reports of cybersecurity attacks.
 For instance, only in August 2019 over 114 million records, from small businesses to British Airways e-ticketing, were breached.
 What I find even more disturbing is that in cybersecurity, this counts as a ‘quiet month’.

 You and I are right to question if Personal Capital is a safe site to use – after all, we don’t want to risk our nest egg.

-So I set out to conduct a comprehensive Personal Capital security review.
-My conclusion is that Personal Capital is safe to use.
-It has cybersecurity provisions that are as safe, often safer, than those of many banks.
+My research has found that Personal Capital has cybersecurity provisions that are as safe, often safer, than those of many banks.

-Hopefully, this security review will help answer your questions regarding the safety of the Personal Capital site and decide if it is safe to use for yourself.
+This security review will answer your questions regarding the safety of the Personal Capital site and help decide if it is safe to use for yourself.

 This Personal Capital security review includes a small bonus for you.
 Because your safety online is a combination of the safety of the platforms and the measures people take to make it harder for hackers, we have included a list of cybersecurity rules you must observe.